Clustox/swift-style-guidelines/README.md

 ### Prefer structs over classes

 <p>
-In Swift, the structs are way more powerful than their counterparts.
+In Swift, structs are way more powerful than their counterparts.
 Like class, struct can also have properties, methods, protocols, extensions and initialisers.
 So except inheritance, structs are very much classes in Swift and are really light-weight and faster when it comes to processing.
 Inheritance itself is not a good enough reason to use classes.
 It can be achieved by using protocols and Composition, which is highly supported in Swift.
 </p>

 ### Error Handling